 The Rape, Abuse & Incest National Network (RAINN) is the nation’s largest anti-sexual assault organization.
-RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.
+RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE available 24 hours a day, 7 days a week, and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.

 Start by Believing Campaign

 Start by Believing is a public awareness campaign uniquely focused on the public response to sexual assault.
 Because a friend or family member is typically the first person a victim confides in after an assault, each individual’s personal reaction is the first step in a long path toward justice and healing.
 Knowing how to respond is critical—a negative response can worsen the trauma and foster an environment where perpetrators face zero consequences for their crimes.
 One failed response means five more assaults.
 Stop the cycle and make our communities safer.”